ray1888/ray1888.github.io/README.md

-# ray1888.github.io
+# blog-hexo-code
-static blog of mine
+the  blog of  source of code  my blog